vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 <div class="full-width"><img src="{{page.img_dir}}/profile-home.png" alt="profile">
 </div>

-The re-designed homepage has multiple ways for the user to take a decision on what to learn.
-The learner could either pick the most recent item, or one with a good progress metric or the To-Do item that needs attention.
-Bringing these three items up-front means a **bias for action**.
+The re-designed homepage has many ways for the user to take a decision on what to learn.
+Bringing the above three items up-front intents to a **bias for action**.

 <div class="full-width"><img src="{{page.img_dir}}/course-menu-bar.svg" alt="course-menu-bar">
 </div>

 *The re-designed course menu with the course action-bar, act as an anchor point for the learner through out the interface.*

 The course action-bar element would be present on all the pages of a course that are not part of the course-content, viz., calendar, discussion pages, announcements etc. This ensures that the learner does not have to think twice about resuming the course from anywhere.
-Again, *a bias for action*.
+Again, **a bias for action**.

 ![img]({{page.img_dir}}/course-bar-todo.svg)